Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 Let’s say you sent an email prompting your latest product launch.

 Some of your subscribers may buy right away and some won’t.
 So the follow-up emails sent to both groups cannot be the same.
+People who did not buy may need more convincing and so follow-up emails sent to them should be for that purpose.

-On the other hand, purchasers should ideally receive a thank you email.
+While purchasers should ideally receive a thank you email.
 Then follow up content about getting the most out of your latest product.
 So, you’ll need to create a new segment for all purchasers.

 Benefits of Targeted Email Marketing